Format:

 Is this program offered by Gonzaga University?

 Gonzaga partners with Springboard, an industry-driven education company that prepares learners for high-growth careers, to offer the Cybersecurity Bootcamp.
-This bootcamp is designed and taught by Springboard, and the curriculum has been vetted and approved by Gonzaga University School of Engineering and Applied Science.
+This course is designed, administered and led by Springboard, and the curriculum has been vetted and approved by Gonzaga University School of Engineering and Applied Science.

 After successfully completing a bootcamp, you’ll receive an official Certificate in Cybersecurity from Gonzaga University and verification of continuing education credits.